Perfecting Westminster

 significant variation.
 As with most clocks, changes in

-by many seconds per week.
+by seconds every week.
+Basic design

 To compensate for these constant changes, the "Clock men"

-must "put a penny on" (or "take a penny off" ) to alter the
+must "put a penny on" or "take a penny off" to alter the

 As of 2009, some of the old coins were replaced by a larger